topcoder-platform/resources-api/ReadMe.md

 - COPILOT_CREDENTIALS_PASSWORD: The user's password with copilot role
 - USER_CREDENTIALS_USERNAME: The user's username with user role
 - USER_CREDENTIALS_PASSWORD: The user's password with user role
+- POSTMAN_ROLE_NAME_PREFIX: the role name prefix for every `ResourceRole` record
+- MOCK_BUS_API_BY_NOCK: indicates whether Nock is used for mocking Bus API.

 ## Available commands
 - Install dependencies `npm install`